zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 collator selection, and bonding for various on-chain actions, most importantly market creation. _These actions require ZTG and ZTG only._ Details follow below.

-The total supply of ZTG at genesis is 100M.
+The total supply of ZTG at genesis was 100M.
 Each ZTG equal
 $10^{10} = 10,\!000,\!000,\!000$ _Pennocks_, the smallest unit of currency on
 Zeitgeist.
 Whenever amounts of ZTG are specified in the SDK or polkadot-js, they are specified in Pennocks.